WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ![install_deps](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/ImagesForDescriptionToExport/install_deps.png)

-After each dependencies installation, in order for them to work, you need to restart R session.
-It's like with any other actualisation - you need to restart R session in R Studio so as to implement the changes.
+After each dependencies installation, in order for them to work, you need to restart R session in R Studio.
+It's like with any other actualisation - you need to restart the system so as to implement the changes.

 2. **R folder** - this is where you should save the R Script files with the functions you'll be using later in masterscripts.
 We will get to this later.